fdr970486/cli/README.md

-# cli
+# CLI
-Multi-purpose handy CLI app
+A handy multi-purpose cli app that can help with math (& DnD).